muratk5n/thirdwave/en/README.md

 ---

-The grid is incredibly inefficient..
-Time to phase it out and replace it with fuel based infra.
-Power can be generated at the end-points as needed.
+Let's phase out grids, power can be generated near end-points as needed.

 ---